shdown/luastatus/README.md

-Its main feature is that the content can be updated immediately as some event occurs, be it a change of keyboard layout, active window title, volume or a song in your favourite player (if there is a plugin for it, of course) — a thing rather uncommon for tiling window managers.
+Its main feature is that the content can be updated immediately as some event occurs, be it a change of keyboard layout, active window title, volume or a song in your favorite player (if there is a plugin for it, of course) — a thing rather uncommon for tiling window managers.

 Its motto is: